Koha-Community/kohadocs/source/administration.rst

           Values given to lost statuses should be numeric and not alphabetical in order for statuses to appear properly

--  MANUAL\_INV

-   -  Values for manual invoicing types

-   -  **Important**

-          The value set as the Authorized value for the MANUAL\_INV authorized value category will appear as the Description and the Authorized value description will be used as the amount.
-          Enter monetary amounts in the description without currency symbols.

 -  OPAC\_SUG

    -  A list of reasons displayed in the suggestion form on the OPAC.